aknot242/nim-templating-lab-docs/docs/README.md

 1. Click on the second file.
 This is the static HTML page that will be displayed by the configuration in the previous file.

 1. Click the **Publish** button.
-If successful, you should see a message indicating this.
+If successful, you should see a message indicating so.

 ### Test the Augment Template